kantai/passe-framework-prototype/README.md

    analysis environment.
  - See (https://github.com/kantai/passe-pypy-taint-tracking)
 3. pip install selenium pyyaml pyro4
- - libraries are required for BOTH execution environments
+ - libraries are required for *both* the execution environment and the analysis environment.
  - the old version of pyro is actually a dependency, because Passe plays some tricks to ensure that pyro4 is using a safe deserialization technique.